Apply for this course

 Consumer PR and Media Relations

-This module will also explore PR-related aspects of the media environment and is designed to provide students with the understanding and skills required to exploit digital and non-digital media within the context of designing and delivering consumer-facing public relations campaigns.
+In this module you will also explore PR-related aspects of the media environment, and it is designed to provide you with the understanding and skills required to exploit digital and non-digital media within the context of designing and delivering consumer-facing public relations campaigns.

 The module also aims to assist students in the acquisition of the following skills: